 It is always important to identify any present risk factors in patients having ascites.
 These may include a low ascitic fluid protein content, Cirrhotics with increased risk for SBP include those with ascitic-fluid total protein level <1.5 g/dL (Harrison’s 20/e) variceal hemorrhages such as in liver cirrhosis and a history of spontaneous bacterial peritonitis.

-SBP has a high recurrence rates up to 70% patients experiencing a recurrence within 1st year.
+SBP has a high recurrence rate up to 70% patients experiencing a recurrence within the 1st year.
 SBP is associated with very high mortality ranging from 30% to 90% at 1-year.

 The correct answer can be found below the references.

 An admitted patient with a diagnosis of liver cirrhosis appears to have a tense, globular abdomen.
 He complains of headache and fever.
 Diagnostic paracentesis is done.
 Upon examination of the fluid aspirate, it is found out that the sample has a polymorphonuclear cell count of 275 cells/mm2.
 There is no bleeding and the aspirate appears turbid but without any frank discoloration.
 After a few days, the culture results arrive, indicating that E. coli is present in the aspirate.
 How would you classify the ascitic infection?